Reduced Density Matrix Functional Theory And A Reduced Formulation Of Density Functional Theory: Single-particle Hamiltonians

 \begin{remark} Because of the one-to-one correspondence in Proposition \ref{Proposition: one-to-one correspondence}, we shall identify elements of $\cF(T)$ and $X^*$.
 We thus regard any element of $X^*$ as representing a sesquilinear form through the relation $v(\psi,\varphi)\equiv v(|\varphi\rangle \langle \psi|)$. \end{remark}

 \begin{remark} Elements of $X^*$ are \emph{a priori} only defined as linear functionals on $X$, which by Proposition \ref{Proposition: one-to-one correspondence} correspond to sesquilinear forms with domain $Q(T)$.
 There is in general no canonical way of representing elements of $X^*$ as operators on $\cH$.
-However, for a lower semibounded element $v\in X^*$, there exists a unique lower semibounded self-adjoint operator $V$ satisfying

-In fact, this is Kato's first representation theorem mentioned in subsection \ref{Subsection: Sesquilinear forms and their associated operators}.
-Thus, we can represent any lower semibounded element of $X^*$ by a corresponding lower semibounded self-adjoint operator on $\cH$.
-If $v\in X^*$ is lower semibounded, we shall denote the corresponding self-adjoint operator by a big letter $V$. \end{remark}

-\begin{remark} Since $\Tr(T\,\cdot\,) + v$ is lower semibounded whenever $v$ is in $\cR$, the above proposition and the KLMN Theorem~\ref{Theorem: KLMN} tells us that there is a unique lower semibounded self-adjoint operator $H_0(v)$ satisfying $\Tr(H_0(v) \gamma)=\Tr(T\gamma)+v(\gamma)$ for all $\gamma\in X$.
+However, if $v\in \cR$, we have that $\Tr(T\,\cdot\,) + v$ is lower semibounded, and so the KLMN Theorem~\ref{Theorem: KLMN} tells us that there exists a unique lower semibounded self-adjoint operator $H_0(v)$ satisfying $\Tr(H_0(v) \gamma)=\Tr(T\gamma)+v(\gamma)$ for all $\gamma\in X$.
 The operator $H_0(v)$ is then given by the form sum $T\dot + v$.
 We thus regard $\cR$ as a \emph{generalized set of potentials} for our theory consisting of elements of $X^*$ giving rise to lower-semibounded Hamiltonians. \end{remark}

 Next, we introduce the notion of infinitesimal bounds.
 We say that $w\in X^*$ has \emph{infinitesimal $T$-bound} if it has $T$-bound $\epsilon$ for all $\epsilon >0$\footnote{This property is also called ``$w$ is relatively form $T$-bounded with relative $T$-bound zero'' \cite[Section 10.7]{Schmudgen2012}}.
 Note that if $w$ has infinitesimal $T$-bound, then $w\in \cR$.
 We denote the set of infinitesimally $T$-bounded elements of $X^*$ by $\cR_\epsilon\subset \cR$.
-Interestingly, $\cR_\epsilon$ is closed in $X^*$ and is hence itself a Banach space with respect to the $X^*$-norm. \begin{lemma} $\cR_\epsilon$ is closed in the weak-$*$ topology of $X^*$,\footnote{This is not to be confused with the weak-$*$ topology of $\cS_1(\cH)$. } and hence also closed in the $X^*$-norm. \end{lemma}
+It is not hard to show that $\cR_\epsilon$ is a linear subspace of $X^*$.
+Interestingly, $\cR_\epsilon$ is closed in $X^*$ and is hence itself a Banach space with respect to the $X^*$-norm.